 Some battery chargers will not recognize or charge batteries that have been discharged below a preset voltage level (usually around 10.5 volts).
 If that sounds like your battery, you may need to recharge it by using the parallel charging method described in this video.

 Once you have fully-charged your battery, make sure you maintain proper voltage whenever possible.
 Whenever batteries are discharged below 12.4 volts, sulfation begins to form in the battery, diminishing both capacity and lifespan.
-That is why we always recommend a quality battery tender or maintainer for any battery that doesn't see regular use (we're talking to you, weekend cruisers).
+That is why we always recommend a quality battery maintainer for any battery that doesn't see regular use (we're talking to you, weekend cruisers).